 To consider an iBuyer prudently, one needs to know (beyond the sales pitch) what they have to offer, the approximate cost of what they offer, and different ways they make money from acquiring your property.
 Providing an overview is the purpose of this post.

 iBuyers may be able to purchase your property if it conforms to their process requirements and business model.
-There are specific situations where selling to an iBuyer may be a prudent plan B or even a plan A. However, there is a reason that 9 out of 10 consumers decide against their instant offer (or whatever they choose to call it) to rely on a traditional agent instead (According to research from Zillow for it’s iBuyer Instant Offers platform).
+There are situations where selling to an iBuyer may be prudent.
+However, there is a reason that 9 out of 10 consumers decide against their instant offer to rely on a traditional agent instead (According to research from Zillow for its iBuyer Instant Offers platform).

 What Is An iBuyer?

 Multibillion-dollar corporations awash in cash want to grow profits by moving into Real Estate as iBuyers (Instant Buyers), such as Opendoor, Zillow, Offerpad, Knock, Ribbon, and RedfinNow.

 iBuyers are home buyers at a discount in exchange for speed and simplicity foremost, but do take advantage of additional profit through cosmetic fix & flip (new paint, carpeting, replacing old appliances, and minor repairs).
 They do this on a massive scale powered by tremendous amounts of available capital, technology, algorithms, and automated valuation software.

 In 2018 iBuyers only represented 0.2 percent of the total market share at just over 25,000 transactions (15,000 purchases and 10,000 sales); however, they plan to ramp up quickly and to create profits into the tens of billions in the next three to five years.